Cross-country ski trails

 Trails in Fieberbrunn

 Three medium-difficult cross-country skiing trails for skaters and classic skiing are waiting for cross-country guests in Fieberbrunn.
 The Dandler-trail offers an easy practice trail on the first kilometres, which is also ideally suited for beginners and provides the option (medium-difficult trail) of skiing all the way up to Hochfilzen and on to neighbouring Pinzgau.
 The Reither trail serves as a connecting trail to the Dandler trail and can be used directly from the valley station of the Bergbahnen Fieberbrunn.
 One of the most scenic cross-country skiing pistes is surely the Weissach-trail, located slightly above Fieberbrunn.
-A section of this trail (about 2.5 km) is floodlit and can thus also be used in the evening.
 For experienced cross-country skiers there is also the possibility to ski from the Bergbahnen Fieberbrunn to the lake Lauchsee and back again - the lake also invites you to take one or the other photo stop!

 Trails in Hochfilzen

 Hochfilzen offers cross-country skiing guests four trails of various difficulty levels for skaters and classic skiing.
 The Village trail and Warming trail are best suited for beginners or for cross-country skiers who like to take a somewhat more leisurely approach.
 The Pass-Griessen-trail runs across the state border to Salzburg all the way to Tödlingwirt Inn in Leogang, and with its around 10 km is rated as medium-difficult.
 And the Dominik Landertinger trail, named after world-class biathlete Dominik Landertinger who hails from Hochfilzen, a difficult (black) trail is now open to our cross-country skiing guests which requires endurance and sufficient strength.

 Trails in St. Jakob in Haus